Esri/i3s-spec/README.md

-Scene Layers: Service and Package Standard
+[OGC_Proposal_1.2] Scene Layers: Service and Package Standard
 ===============================================

 ![Multiple scene layers in web scene viewer](./sceneLayers.jpg )

-This GitHub repository hosts the specification for scene layers.
+This GitHub repository hosts the specification for scene layers as proposed in OGC 1.2.
 Scene layers are containers for large volumes of geographic data.
 The delivery format and persistence model, referred to as indexed 3D scene layer (I3S) and scene layer package (.slpk) respectively, are detailed in this specification.
 Both formats are encoded using JSON and binary array buffers.

 The I3S format originated from investigation into technology for rapidly streaming and distributing large volumes of 3D content across enterprise systems.
 These systems can include server components, cloud hosted components, and a variety of client software from desktop to web to mobile applications.